 Both of those “requirements” can take years to master.
 So, you’ll probably be better served by running “waxless” classic skis.

-The truth is, for most of us waxless cross-country skis are the best choice.
+The truth is, for most of us, waxless cross-country skis are a fine choice.
 They’re more convenient to maintain (no grip wax needed), generally less expensive, and more readily available.

 Fish scale-patterned waxless skis are the most common waxless skis.
 I prefer them because they basically work in all conditions.
 They may not work great in any one condition.
 However, unless you’re racing good enough is usually good enough.